afollestad/library-template-android/README.md

 But there are some pre-requisites:

-1. Update [bintrayconfig.gradle](bintrayconfig.gradle) to contain your own Bintray username and the new library's matching details.
+1. Update [gradle/android_bintray_config.gradle](gradle/android_bintray_config.gradle#L37-L47) to contain your own Bintray username and new library's information, instead of mine.
 2. Add `bintray.user` and `bintray.apikey` entries to `local.properties` matching your own
 Bintray account.
-3. With each release, update the version name and code in [dependencies.gradle](dependencies.gradle).
+3. With each release, update the version name and code in [dependencies.gradle](dependencies.gradle#L5-L6).
 4. Once you've deployed to Bintray for the first time, you can link your Bintray repository to jCenter so people can depend on your library from Android projects _without_ having to add any special repositories.